Chairperson: Kevin T. Rich, Ph.D.

 Taken at a Four-Year, Accredited Institution – in person courses that are approved in advance by the College of Business Administration Dean’s Office and for which you earn a C or better are accepted for transfer and the credit total recorded on the MU transcript.

-- Once a student graduates from Marquette, the university does not transfer any credits even if completed prior to their last 30 hours; so they are not reflected on your transcript.
+Once students graduate from Marquette, the university does not transfer any credits, even if completed prior to their last 30 hours; therefore, they are not reflected on your transcript.

 Any credits completed at another university after fulfilling graduation requirements do not transfer back to be recorded on your Marquette University transcript.

-- If you are completing credits after you graduate, be sure to check with your state’s respective CPA Board in advance to see if they will accept the credits toward the 150 credit requirement.
+Students completing credits after graduation need to check with their respective state's CPA Board in advance of taking these credits, to ensure that the credits are accepted toward the 150 credit requirement.

 It is the responsibility of students to check with their respective states' CPA Board.

 |ACCO 3001||Intermediate Accounting||3|